Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 ## Running Tests in VS Code

-We can open our project in VS Code with the `code .` command.
+We can open our project in VS Code with the `code .` command (remember to run it in the project root).
 Our tests are in the `test` directory.
 We can open the `fizzbuzz.test.js` file and inspect the tests.

 Notice that the flask icon does not automatically detect our tests.